 Can the guide recommend places to eat?

 Santa Fe has dozens of restaurants – and food trucks! – with choices for “every whim, budget and occasion,” according to “dine+unwind,” the city’s official restaurant guide.
-When you sign up for one of our tours, you will receive an email containing links to restaurants which the Santa Fe Footprints staff have enjoyed.
+Your guide can email or text links to restaurants which the Santa Fe Footprints staff have enjoyed.

 What about shopping?